unimock/dc/README.md

-# dc  ... docker cluster controller
+# dc  ... docker cluster manager

 ## Description

-dc environment contains a couple of bash scripts to manage docker compose projects for different docker hosts (slaves) from a central host (master).
+dc environment contains a couple of bash scripts to manage ssh connections and docker compose projects for different docker hosts (slaves) from a central host (master).

 It only works as a wrapper for the docker and docker compose commands for convenient usage.